DallanQ/lotr_journeys_in_middle_earth/Manual.md

 Additionally, some effects can cause threat to increase during other game phases.
 The app always calculates and increases threat automatically.
 At any time, a hero can select a threshold in the app to view a brief description of its event.

-> image of the threshold activation with 15 as the minimun for it to activate and the level of the current threat step out of 64.
+> image of the threshold activation with 15 as the minimum for it to activate and the level of the current threat step out of 64.

 *This threshold activates during the threat step if threat is 15 or higher.*